allenjoseph/angular-seed-typescript/docs/coding-guides/typescript.md

 ## Naming conventions

-- Use `PascalCase` for type names and enum values
+- Use `PascalCase` for type names and enum values, for every else use `camelCase`.
 - Do not use `_` as a prefix for private properties

 ## Coding rules